rki-mf1/2023-Workshop-MISSIoN-Nanopore/day-misc/README.md

-# 2023 Workshop MISSIoN Nanopore Bioinformatics - Day 04
+# Workshop content: Miscellaneous

-We use the last day for open questions and to discuss some additional helpful tools for your daily work with (Nanopore) sequencing data, assemblies, and annotations.
+Some additional helpful tools for your daily work with (Nanopore) sequencing data, assemblies, and annotations.

 ## Lectures